Mich21050/mich21050.github.io/_drafts/amazon-echo-rooting.md

 ```

 ## 6. SSH Server
 First of all we need to download the ssh and sshd binaries.
-The easiest way in my experience is to just setup a simple ftp server on your machine and then just use wget to download the ssh directory.
-You can just download it to the echo's home directory and delete the whole folder after installing it.
+The easiest way in my experience is to just start up a simple ftp server on your machine and then just use wget to download the sshBin directory.
+You can just download it to the echo's home directory and delete the folder after installing it.
 Before proceeding with the installtion we need to set a password for the root user since the ssh server won't start without one.
 ```shell
 # set password for root user